elena19m/cloud-courses/website/docs/common/s3/_usage.md

 for i in {1..10}; do echo "File $i" > file$i.txt; mc cp file$i.txt local/mybucket; done
 ```

-Check in Web UI if all files are there!
+Check if all files are present in the Web UI!

 ### Task 2: Deploy a second app to read files

-Create a simple Kubernetes Deployment (yaml provided) that lists files in the bucket.
+Create a simple Kubernetes Deployment (yaml provided as example for `upload`) that lists files in the bucket.

 What differences do you notice compared to uploading?